thegetty/quire-docs/content/docs-v1/getting-started.md

 Projects started with `quire new` will include demo content, images, and data.
 This information can be written over, re-used, or deleted altogether as you’d like.

 {{< q-class "box tip" >}}
-- If you're a Mac user and receive an error message that references "Developer/CommandLineTools" that means you need to install Apple Xcode, a set of developer tools for your Mac.
-Run the command `xcode-select --install`.
-It may take a few minutes to install.
-Once install is complete, try creating a new project again.
+- If you're a Mac user and receive an error message that references "Developer/CommandLineTools" please see the [*Troubleshooting*](/docs-v1/troubleshooting/#quire-commands) section of this guide for a solution.
 {{< /q-class >}}

 ## Copy an Existing Project